Last Updated on January 28, 2023 by Anne-Marie

-Enjoy this tasty Garbanzo Bean Salad year-round.
+Enjoy this tasty easy vegan garbanzo bean salad year-round.
 This easy side dish goes well with dinners like grilled chicken, steak, fish, or pasta.

 Why this recipe works

 This side salad recipe is super versatile and easy to put together.
-Serve it with soup or a sandwich for lunch.
+Serve it as a side dish with soup or a sandwich for lunch.

 You can also add it on top of salad greens or baby spinach for a more filling salad.

-Best of all, this salad is naturally vegan, vegetarian, gluten free, and dairy free.
+Best of all, this easy bean salad recipe is naturally vegan, vegetarian, gluten free, and dairy free.

-How to make this easy garbanzo bean salad
+How to make this easy vegan bean salad

-It's super easy to make this lovely chickpea salad.
+It's super easy to make this classic bean salad.
 Serve with dinner or with sandwiches for lunch.

-1. Place the prepared garbanzo beans, parsley, cucumber, tomatoes, and bell peppers in a large serving bowl.
+1. Place the prepared garbanzo beans, parsley, cucumber, tomatoes, and bell peppers in a large bowl.

 2. Whisk the olive oil, lemon juice, lemon zest, cumin, garlic, salt, and pepper in a small bowl.

-3. Pour the salad dressing into the large serving bowl.
+3. Pour the salad dressing into the large mixing bowl.
 Toss to coat.

 4. Chill the side salad in the fridge for an hour or two before serving